bugtrons/bugtrons-1/README.md

 ## ⚡ PARTICIPATION GUIDELINES

-Rules and regulations help hackers understand what is expected of them & make sure to follow the [instructions](https://github.com/devstrons/bugtrons/blob/main/participation-guidelines.md) without violate it.
+Rules and regulations help hackers understand what is expected of them & make sure to follow the [instructions](https://github.com/devstrons/bugtrons/blob/main/participation-guidelines.md) without violating them.

 ## 📰 CODE OF CONDUCT